Home > Toddler > Food Ideas > Healthy Eating Habits

-Starchy foods – including bread, pasta, rice, porridge oats, kumara and yams and potatoes
+Starchy foods – including bread, pasta, rice, porridge oats, kumara, yams and potatoes.

 You don’t have to offer all four food groups at every meal but if you aim to include foods from all four each day, you will go a long way towards making sure your child’s getting the nutrition they need for healthy growth and development.

 As your toddler gradually develops more control over their body they will enjoy trying to feed themselves.
 They will learn to:

 Most toddlers learn to use spoons and forks, though not all of the food will go in the mouth every time!
 Don’t be surprised if some experimenting goes on.
 You may not have thought of squishing porridge through your fingers to see how it feels, but your toddler might!